A Brief History

 Roosevelt understood better than most politicians the importance of sea power as a projection of a nation’s power and prestige.
-Sending the fleet around the world advised all nations, friendly and enemy to the US that the United States was a major actor on the international scene and was assuming its rightful place among the world powers.
+Sending the fleet around the world advised all nations, friendly and enemy alike that the United States was a major actor on the international scene and was assuming its rightful place among the world powers.
 His advice to “Speak softly and carry a big stick” was evidenced by this operation.

 9. Russo-Japanese War.

 Teddy showed off his diplomatic skills and earned respect and prestige for the US by mediating a treaty ending the Russo-Japanese War.
 Once again, this diplomacy demonstrated the importance of the place of the US among world powers.

 After his presidency, TR embarked on a year long trip all over Africa, gathering scientific information and blasting away at all manner of African game.
 Although the blasting part was not particularly environmentally friendly, the macho image of an ex-president braving the wilds of Africa bolstered his popularity and that of the US around the world.
 His expedition provided numerous samples for the Smithsonian Institution.
 Roosevelt also led a scientific expedition into the wilds of the Amazon in 1913-14.
 A noted conservationist, TR eagerly established national parks and forests.